Hobart Henley

 Hobart Henley (born Hess Manassah Henle; November 23, 1887 – May 22, 1964) was an American silent film actor, director, screenwriter and producer.
-He was involved in over 60 films either as an actor or director or both in his twenty-year career, between 1914 and 1934 when he retired from filmmaking.
+He was involved in over 60 films either as an actor or director or both from 1914 to 1934.

 Early life

 Henley was born Hess Manassah Henle in Louisville, Kentucky, to Samuel Henle, a German immigrant and retailer, and his wife Clementine.
-His father moved the family to Cincinnati, Ohio, where Henley later attended and graduated from the University of Cincinnati.
+His family moved to Cincinnati, Ohio, and Henley graduated from the University of Cincinnati.

 Career

 Henley began his career as a stage actor, then moved to acting in silent films.
 He began dual duties of directing and acting in such films as The Gay Old Dog for Pathé in 1919.
 He continued directing films, many of which were star's debuts like Bette Davis in the Bad Sister (1931) with Humphrey Bogart, as well as those of Reginald Denny, Jimmy Durante, and Will Rogers.

 He started his own production company and later worked for Metro-Goldwyn-Mayer, Warner Brothers, Paramount Pictures and Universal Pictures.
 He directed top stars, including Claudette Colbert, Joan Crawford, Norma Shearer, and Maurice Chevalier.
 He retired in 1936.